JamesSwift/AlbumViewer/README.md

 ##What it does

-+ Simply turn an array into an photo viewer/spinner
++ Simply turn an array into a photo viewer/spinner
 + Has customizable fade transition
 + Allows easy extension (if desired)
 + Works with your existing GUI (if desired)